PaloAltoNetworks/pan-os-python/README.md

     - App-ID and User-ID information is available in NetFlow records

 Download a 30-day free trial of NetFlow Integrator at https://www.netflowlogic.com/downloads
-Steps to configure NetFlow are available in the Hints and Tips section above.
+Steps to configure NetFlow are available in the **NetFlow** section above.

 ## Installing from Git ##